Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/pseudocode.md

 - [x] if we inspect the card's value and find that it begins with an 'A' then we know it is an ace.
 - [x] if it is an ace, we need to inspect the current total of the player's hand (maybe we already pass that in during the deal) and if the ace(11) will make the player bust, then we re-assign the value of that ace to 1. (needs testing to ensure re-assignment will work since we later pass the value back when we delete it from the original deck)
+## Refactor output for displaying cards with better readability